top of page

 It’s about love

 The purpose of the list isn’t to prove how weak and fragile you are.
 Instead, simplifying the list is an act of love.
-Would you rather hear emotionally charged, heated lectures for hours on end, or a few brief, well-worded, carefully arranged suggestions?
+Would you rather hear emotionally charged, heated lectures for hours on end, or a few, brief, well-worded, carefully arranged suggestions?

-Your simplified list of fears is the latter.
+Your simplified list is the latter.

 What about the second list?